internetstandards/toolbox-wiki/SPF-how-to.md

 to-do

 # DNS records (outbound e-mail traffic)
-SPF for outbound e-mail traffic is limited to setting an SPF record in DNS.
+SPF for outbound e-mail traffic is limited to publishing an SPF policy as a TXT-record in a domain name's DNS zone.
 This enables other parties to use SPF for validating the authenticity of e-mail servers sending e-mail on behalf of your domain name.

+The example below shows an SPF record with a **hard fail**.
+> v=spf1 mx ip4:192.168.1.1/32 ip6:fd12:3456:789a:1::/64 a:mail.example.com a:mail2.example.com -all"

+Although a soft fail (~all) is recommended in order to prevent false positives.

 # Inbound e-mail traffic